funkymrrogers/acd-backups/README.md

   * Consider scripting backups of huge directories with small files as tarball backups to a dedicated backup directory, that is then sent to acd.
   * Single file restores must be done utilizing the slow method, so expect those to be cumbersome if the directory has a large number of objects.
 * Whole dataset restores should be done utilizing acdcli directly (will use this lesson to design restore procedure)

+### `cp` files through encfs > ACDFuse > acd hangs
+Utilizing `cp` to restore large files from the ACDFuse mount produced hangs on CentOS 7.
+It appears that it doesn't begin flushing large files to disk immediatley.
+This may work on a system with RAM > file to be restored, and operator patience.
+This behavior was not explored in depth.

+Utilizing `dd` with `bs=1M` did not hang.

+So what are the takeaways?
+* For now, `dd` will be documented as single file restore method.
+Please submit pull requests if further testing reveals an easier way to perform a single file restore.

 ### Backup or archive this is not
 A backup in the traditional sense is a point-in-time copy of data to be used for restore.
 Several point-in-time backups might make up an archive (one definition of archive).
 Archive can also refer to the practice of de-staging cold data out of the hot data storage...